platformsh/platformsh-docs/docs/src/define-routes/https.md

 The deploy and post-deploy hook are run during this process.
 During the redeploy, security and system upgrades are automatically applied to your containers when required.
 That means that most of the time renewals take a few seconds *unless* upgrades are available for your containers.
-In those cases, containers are rebooted and the process takes a little longer.
+In those cases, containers are rebooted and the process takes longer.

 {{< note >}}
 TLS certificates are often still called SSL certificates.